 Blue-Action, ROADMAP and the Bjerknes Climate Prediction Unit, together with the CLIVAR Climate Dynamics Panel, the CLIVAR Atlantic Region Panel and CLIVAR Northern Oceans Region Panel, are organising a workshop to promote research on predictability in the North Atlantic and Arctic sector.
-This is the final event for the Blue-Action project, which finishes in September 2021.
+This is a CLIVAR endorsed workshop, and the final event for the Blue-Action project, which finishes in September 2021.

 Workshop dates: 20-22 September 2021

-Location: Online, but with the possibility of a hybrid event with a location in Bergen (NO) or Copenhagen (DK)
+Location: Online, but with the possibility of a hybrid event with a location in Copenhagen (DK)

 Logistics: Please visit this webpage for updated information.
 This will be posted here as it becomes available.
 You are in the meantime welcome to contact Mahaut de Vareilles at Bjerknes CPU for additional information or queries (Mahaut.firstname.lastname@example.org)